vincentcreusot/leastconn-lb/design/design.md

 The server uses mutual TLS for authentication.
 Clients will need to provide a valid client certificate during the TLS handshake.

 In Mutual TLS, the server requests the client to provide a digital certificate which contains the client's public key and identity information.
 The server verifies the client's certificate by checking its authenticity and ensuring it is signed by a trusted Certificate Authority (CA) that the server recognizes.
 This confirms the client's identity.
+The server also provides its own certificate to the client during TLS handshake.
+The client verifies the server certificate similarly.
+This establishes mutual authentication between the client and server.
 ##### Certificate configuration
 The server and client certificates must use the same Certificate Authority.
 ```